 If the health problem is chronic and not likely to be resolved within the remainder of the calendar year, and the jury commissioner determines that it would be an undue or extreme physical hardship for the juror to serve, the jury commissioner may excuse the juror.
 The jury commissioner should require the juror to provide a doctor's letter substantiating the health problem.
-In determining whether the hardship is undue or extreme, the jury commissioner should consider: the physical hardships created by sitting in a jury box; the types of medication taken by the juror on a regular basis, the impact of that medication on the person's ability to be a juror, and the impact on the juror of not taking the medication during the trial; and the impact of the health condition on the normal activities of a juror, such as seeing, listening, talking, concentrating, and remembering.
+In determining whether the hardship is undue or extreme, the jury commissioner should consider: the physical hardships created by sitting in a jury box; the types of medication taken by the juror on a regular basis, the impact of that medication on the person's ability to be a juror, and the impact on the normal activities of a juror, such as seeing, listening, talking, concentrating, and remembering.